Findus23/guides/content/static_pages/jax-xla-options/index.md

 If true, XLA GPU falls back to the driver if ptxas is not found.
 Note that falling back to the driver can have drawbacks like using more memory and/or other bugs during compilation, so we recommend setting this flag to false.

-## --xla_gpu_unsafe_pipelined_loop_annotator
-- default: `false`
-- type: **bool**

-If this option is true, then the while loop with rotate right pattern will be considered a pipelined while loop and the operations within the pipeline bubbles may be considered no-ops.
-Specifically, collective-permute may become a no-op for the iterations within pipeline bubble.
-This is an unsafe flag.

 ## --xla_multiheap_size_constraint_per_heap
 - default: `-1`
 - type: **int32**